nasa/openmct/docs/src/design/proposals/APIRedesign.md

 Worked on platform bug fixes and mobile support.

-* No guide for the UI and front end for the HTML/CSS part of Open MCT Web.
+* No guide for the UI and front end for the HTML/CSS part of Open MCT.
   Not sure if this is applicable or needed for developers, however would be helpful to any front end development
 * Found it difficult to follow the plot controller & subplot